-Supreme Court strikes New York gun law in major ruling
+Supreme Court expands gun rights, striking New York limits

-WASHINGTON (AP) — The Supreme Court on Thursday struck down a restrictive New York gun law in a major ruling for gun rights.
+WASHINGTON (AP) — In a major expansion of gun rights, the Supreme Court said Thursday that Americans have a right to carry firearms in public.

-The justices’ 6-3 decision is expected to ultimately allow more people to legally carry guns on the streets of the nation’s largest cities — including New York, Los Angeles and Boston — and elsewhere.
-About a quarter of the U.S. population lives in states expected to be affected by the ruling, the high court’s first major gun decision in more than a decade.
+The justices’ 6-3 decision follows a series of recent mass shootings and is expected to ultimately allow more people to legally carry guns on the streets of the nation’s largest cities — including New York, Los Angeles and Boston — and elsewhere.
+About a quarter of the U.S. population live in states expected to be affected by the ruling, the high court’s first major gun decision in more than a decade.

-The ruling comes as Congress is actively working on gun legislation following recent mass shootings in Texas,New York and California.
+The ruling comes as Congress is working toward passage of gun legislation following mass shootings in Texas,New York and California.

 Justice Clarence Thomas wrote for the majority that the Constitution protects “an individual’s right to carry a handgun for self-defense outside the home.”

 In their decision, the justices struck down a New York law requiring people to demonstrate a particular need for carrying a gun in order to get a license to carry one in public.
-The justices said the requirement violates the Second Amendment right to “keep and bear arms.”
+The justices said that requirement violates the Second Amendment right to “keep and bear arms.”

+New York Gov. Kathy Hochul said the decision comes at a particularly painful time, when New York is still mourning the deaths of 10 people in a mass shooting at a supermarket in Buffalo.
+“This decision isn’t just reckless.
+It’s reprehensible.
+It’s not what New Yorkers want,” she said.

+In a dissent joined by his liberal colleagues, Justice Stephen Breyer focused on the toll taken by gun violence.
+“Since the start of this year alone (2022), there have already been 277 reported mass shootings—an average of more than one per day,“ Breyer wrote.

-Backers of New York’s law had argued that striking it down would ultimately lead to more guns on the streets and higher rates of violent crime.
-The decision comes at a time when gun violence already on the rise during the coronavirus pandemic has spiked anew.
+Backers of New York’s law had argued that striking it down would lead to more guns on the streets and higher rates of violent crime.
+Gun violence, which was already on the rise during the coronavirus pandemic has spiked anew.

 In most of the country gun owners have little difficulty legally carrying their weapons in public.
 But that had been harder to do in New York and the handful of states with similar laws.
 New York’s law, which has been in place since 1913, says that to carry a concealed handgun in public, a person applying for a license has to show “proper cause,” a specific need to carry the weapon.